-Symptoms of PCOS of present themselves in assorted forms- some women have uncomfortable and sometimes, quite distressing symptoms, whilst others have quite mild symptoms.
-Not every woman with PCOS will have all the symptoms and very few women in a group have shown the same exact group of symptoms.
+PCOS symptoms present themselves in assorted forms.
+Some women have uncomfortable and sometimes, quite distressing symptoms, whilst others have quite mild symptoms.
+Not every woman with PCOS will have the same set of symptoms.
+Studies show that only a very few women in a group show the same exact group of symptoms.
 Symptoms may be present right from puberty or might also begin later in life.
 Symptoms can also change and become more mild or severe or disappear and reappear.

 Symptoms can include:

 - Periods that are irregular, infrequent or heavy